 While I have mixed feelings about this trend, the 500% increase in campsite bookings in 2021 has been great for supporting the campsites and the outdoor industry.
 Personally, I hope this will mellow out with people going back to their regular vacation schedule, but I’m not counting on it and neither should outdoor travel marketers.

-Eco-travel, or sustainable tourism, is also expected to be a big trend in 2022.
+Eco-travel, or sustainable tourism, was a big trend in 2022 and will likely carry over into 2023.
 Sustainable tourism takes into account the current and future economic, social, and environmental impact of travel.
 Over 80% of travelers said that they want to stay in sustainable accommodations in 2022.
 This is great news for the environment, and notable for marketers that should be touting sustainability efforts in the coming year.

 When everything is up in the air, it’s hard to make concrete plans.
 Between COVID variants and associated travel restrictions, changing work and school schedules, and general indecisiveness, it’s easier to bug out when the opportunity arises.
 Expedia’s research shows that a quarter of respondents are willing to be more spontaneous—and that means more of them will be looking for last-minute deals.